1smaII/LLM-Kinase-Affinity/README.md

 │
 ├── prompt/                # Prompts used for experiments and the construction of the dual-modal dataset │
-├── code/                  # Scripts for data processing, model inference, and evaluation │
+├── code/                  # Scripts for data processing, and model inference.
+│
 └── README.md
 ```